 To achieve the desired temperature, you can use a reptile heat mat or a low-wattage heat lamp placed on one side of the enclosure.

-This setup allows the isopods to regulate their body temperature by moving to warmer or cooler areas as needed.
+This setup allows the isopods to choose their preferred temperature by moving closer or farther away from the heat source.